pierrybos/validar-documento/README.md

 ## Synopsis

-This code just return if a brazilian document (CPF, CNPJ or PIS) has valid or not based on your verify code.
+This code just checks if a brazilian document (CPF, CNPJ or PIS) is valid or not based on your verify code.
-For PIS need a extra parameter, a boolean, to informe that verify code has one character.
+For the PIS there is the need of a extra parameter, a boolean, to inform that the verify code has one character.

 ## Code Example